Miserlou/Zappa/README.md

 Any remote print statements made and the value the function returned will then be printed to your local console. **Nifty!**

-You can also invoke interpretable Python 2.7 strings directly by using `--raw`, like so:
+You can also invoke interpretable Python 2.7 or Python 3.6 strings directly by using `--raw`, like so:

     $ zappa invoke production "print 1 + 2 + 3" --raw